 - Identify issues surrounding and various techniques used to develop revenue forecasts, revenue estimates, and tax expenditure budgets.

-- Understand the complex relationship between the federal, state, and local governments to provide and fund goods and services both independently and cooperatively.
+- Describe the complex relationships between the federal, state, and local governments that work to provide and fund goods and services, both independently and cooperatively.

 Course Activities and Grading